-In order to complete the screening process, we may need to request evidence for activities we have been unable to confirm at source, or because we are encountering delays at source.
-For example, if a company at which you previously worked has closed down or changed hands, or school records have been archived off-site.
+In order to complete the screening process, we may need to request evidence for activities we have been unable to confirm at source, or where we are encountering delays at source.
+For example, if a company at which you previously worked has closed or changed hands, or school records have been archived off-site.
 In addition, your employer may have a policy which requires employees to evidence any activities during a gap in employment.
 Your contact at Vero will talk through any such requirements and explain what documents you need to provide.

 What happens if I cannot provide proof of address because I have moved around, lived overseas, or do not have any utilities in my name?

 We do understand that in certain circumstances it may be difficult to provide proof of address.
 We will work with you to explore alternative routes by which you can obtain the same or similar information.

 We are unable to process our background checks unless we are in receipt of a clear and legible copy of your passport.
 Please ensure all four corners of the document are shown in the copy you provide.
 All details must be clearly visible and legible, including the full alpha-numeric strip (or MRZ code) along the bottom and your photograph.

 As soon as we start work on your screening you will receive an automated email with the name and contact details of the employee at Vero who will be looking after your screening.
 We will normally try to contact you by telephone so that we can introduce ourselves.
 After this we may follow up by email – this enables us to provide details in writing of any specific requirements and gives you the opportunity to respond at a convenient time.
 If our query is urgent or requires explanation, we may continue to follow up with you by telephone or we may drop you a quick text message, to let you know we are trying to get in touch.